 When Hunky Dory was released, Bowie’s notes on each of the tracks were used as promotional material.
 This is the note for “Pretty Things”: “The reaction of me to my wife being pregnant was archetypal daddy—Oh he’s gonna be another Elvis.
 This song is all that plus a dash of sci-fi” (Bowie, Hunky Dory promotional material).
 If the song records at one level a father’s sense that his child will, and should, eclipse him, then “Kooks” offers an interesting corollary.
 It is a narrative in which the speaker’s son is not part of “the coming race” and he and his generation have not “outgrown their use,” but rather imagines a perpetual summer of love in which, crucially, the new Elvis cannot displace him creatively.
 The resonance between those two tracks reflects the Romantic anxiety of replacement I described in “Frost at Midnight’” and in Wordsworth’s dead Romantic children, an anxiety which finds release in the act of fixing the child in text.
 In an interview with Melody Maker shortly after the album’s release, Bowie described his work as analogous to psychotherapy: “my act is my couch” (Watts).

 But offering the text and its performance up as analysand’s narrative marshals the listener into a private reading while also concealing both the cultural work the song does and its historical sense.
 To suggest the song is a straightforward conduit into his inner psychology is a characteristically misleading piece of Bowie commentary.
 Like Wordsworth and Coleridge’s constructions of Romantic childhood, “Kooks” encodes its own fissures, wearing the signs of a strained artifice.
 The speaker is not or does want to be aware that his personal and cultural moment is drawing to a close; his repeated entreaty to “stay” is symptomatic of his refusal to confront both his son’s eventual adulthood and his own creative displacement by the harsher art of the new pretty things.
 As an album, Hunky Dory belongs to that new generation.
 It dramatizes the gaze of the child back at the texts and cultural monuments of their parents, and the ways in which they find those monuments wanting.
-“Kooks”’s position at the album’s centre directs our attention to its tonal incongruity, while Bowie’s shapeshifting acts, from nostalgic dad to furious teenager to dispassionate narrator, suggest that he’s ultimately on the side of experience, not innocence.
+“Kooks”’s position at the album’s center directs our attention to its tonal incongruity, while Bowie’s shapeshifting acts, from nostalgic dad to furious teenager to dispassionate narrator, suggest that he’s ultimately on the side of experience, not innocence.

 As I said at this essay’s outset, childhood and parenthood are doubled concepts in the Romantic poem, and they are on Hunky Dory, too.
 If “Kooks” subconsciously articulates an Oedipal struggle between the poet-father and his text-son that is intensely personal, it also dramatizes a publicly-oriented reactionary adult incursion into teenaged self-awakening that brings into focus the rest of the album’s call to “wake up, sleepyhead.”
 As Shelton Waldrep notes, from Hunky Dory onwards, “Bowie quickly established himself and his songs as anti-sixties, pro-seventies anthems for the doomed youth of the future” (106).
 Hunky Dory seems eerily prescient about the ways in which the revolutionary optimism of the 1960s would in the 70s be replaced by economic stagnation and social unrest on both sides of the Atlantic, the spectre of the Vietnam War and Watergate hanging over the US cultural imagination, while in Britain the decade would come to be synonymous with rising inflation, the erosion of workers’ rights, and sectarian conflict.
 The utopian visions of the 1960s, personified by “Kooks” Romantically-inclined narrator, must have felt distant and naïve to those who came of age in the decade after Woodstock.